KEMSolutions/duka/readme.md

 ## Routing

-Most named routes are defined in "app\Http\routes.php" and can be used through the [route()](http://laravel.com/docs/5.0/routing#named-routes) shortcut in Laravel:
+Most named routes are defined in "app/Http/routes.php" and can be used through the [route()](http://laravel.com/docs/5.0/routing#named-routes) shortcut in Laravel:

 	// Returns something like "https://example.com/en"
 	$url = route( 'home' );